Donatas444/library/README.md

 Simple Spring Boot Application.

-Can check endpoints by Postman.
+Can check all endpoints by Swagger: http://localhost:8080/swagger-ui.html ,or use Postman.